ta1u18/ssa_patch_clamp_data_analysis/README.md

 This is very much a proof of concept and though it can generate the figures there is room for improvment in code quality, commenting and implimentation.

-We hope this will be useful as a start point for people interseted in analysising patch clamp data in python.
+We hope this will be useful as a start point for people interested in analysising patch clamp data in python.